 As I found I was able to achieve more, I realised I couldn't afford not to eat well.
 I had commitments I wouldn't be able to fulfil if I stopped being properly nourished.

-Click here to buy Black Rainbow: How Words Healed Me: My Journey Through Depression by Rachel Kelly
+Rachel Kelly is the author of Black Rainbow: How Words Healed Me - My Journey Through Depression